far-7/far-7/README.md

 - 👋 Hi, I’m @far-7
-- 👀 I’m interested in full stack developer
+- 👀 I’m a  developer
-- 🌱 I’m currently learning c++/javascript
+- 🌱 i do all stuff related to software
 - 📫  reach me on insta:- _.farisali

 <!---